Browse the Leadership Development Courses!

 Designed to introduce learners to the study of ADR or Alternative Dispute Resolution, this course explores the resolution of conflict through negotiation, mediation and arbitration.
 A variety of approaches for resolving conflict are examined, from the adjudicative (arbitration, private or special judging, neutral fact-finding), to the evaluative (peer, lay, judicial, and expert evaluation) to the meditative.
 Emphasis is given to the meditative process and its usefulness in a wide range of venues.
 Learners will be given multiple opportunities to integrate theory and practice in the development of conflict resolution skills.

 Designed as a culminating or “capstone” learning experience, this course focuses on the integration of concepts and ideas from previous Liberal Studies courses.

 Liberal Studies 436: Senior Project (3 cr) (14 weeks)

-This course is designed as a culminating or “capstone” learning experience for adults nearing the completion of the baccalaureate degree through Lifelong Learning and Community Engagement.
+This course is designed as a culminating or “capstone” learning experience for adults nearing the completion of the baccalaureate degree through Online and Continuing Education.
 The fundamental aim of the course is to equip participants with the learning capacities and competencies necessary for continued personal, civic and career growth.
 This course is an individually planned learning project that combines the concepts and ideas mastered through coursework with actual workplace environments.
 The student, the instructor and a workplace mentor will agree on an applied learning project.
 Goals, objectives, and a preliminary plan will be approved in writing by all three parties before the project is begun.
 The project will be supervised by the University instructor and the workplace mentor and will include a literature review and commentary, original work and a final report and presentation.